 What we say:

-In a project that took three years to realise, traditional Khmer wooden houses in an array of shapes and sizes have been collected from across Cambodia then delicately dismantled before being reconstructed to form a visual delight of a village just 10 minutes’ tuk tuk ride from the Old Market area (Desa Seni in Bali follows a similar concept, with houses assembled from around the Indonesian archipelago.)
+In a project that took three years to realise, traditional Khmer wooden houses in an array of shapes and sizes were collected from across Cambodia, delicately dismantled and then carefully reconstructed to form a visual delight of a village just 10 minutes’ tuk tuk ride from the Old Market area.
+(Desa Seni in Bali follows a similar concept, with houses assembled from around the Indonesian archipelago.)
 Each building emerges from amid green gardens exemplifying exactly how to transform the seemingly simple into something wonderfully elegant.

-In a town that runs on tourism Siem Reap is not short of a wide range of great accommodation options, but this is a small property that stands out for effortlessly oozing personality -- though it does have a price tag to match.
+This is a small property that stands out for effortless charm and personality — though it does have a price tag to match.
 Each of the 11 buildings that make up this haven is as individual as the hotel itself.
 Nine houses fit two to three guests, and an additional two villas work for four to five guests – excellent family options.

 Urbanites may particularly appreciate the contrast Sala Lodges can offer from a frenetic city life, where alongside meandering paths rice grows decoratively under lofty palm trees in this very special bucolic backyard.